 Who Can Use MAKKER?

 Every drone pilot that cares about their flying skill and love a challenge can benefit from MAKKER.
 Professionals can get valuable feedback on their flying skills, and with repetition, they can improve their abilities.
-For example, hovering over the particular spot is an important skill for professional drone pilots, and with MAKKER they will get the feedback needed for improving.
+For example, hovering over the particular spot is an important skill for professional drone pilots, and with MAKKER they will get the feedback needed for improvement.
 Judging horizontal distance is also very difficult but will be simple with MAKKER.
 Judging distance also makes flying close to buildings and getting the impressive shot a walk in the park.

 Drone racers who need to go fast and close to obstacles can increase their skills and precision, and by getting better, they will improve their overall race times.
 MAKKER can also be used to record lap times, so you and your friends can get some race going!